 - You’re able to study in your own time and keeps track of your progress (i.e. how you are improving).

-- Great user experience and navigation.
+- Excellent user experience and navigation.

-- Not as many Decision Making questions compared to the other sections.
+- Not as many decision making questions compared to the other sections.